adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.8.1 =
+* Now inserts an ad at the bottom of any short AMP posts.

 = 1.8.0 =
 * Now backwards compatible down to PHP 5.2.4.